romanalicia/digital_clock/README.md

-Figuring out how git and Github work
-Learning from youtube: Learn how to use GitHub for Beginners | GitHub Tutorial
+This project is to figure out how GitHub works.